 Probate and Estate Planning

 Estate planning or transfers, estate administration, taxes, wills and trust work are major decisions that require professional legal guidance.
-This is one of the areas of expertise at Shindler Neff.
+Whether you're an individual or a business, Shindler Neff attorneys are well-equipped to answer any questions you may have about estate planning or trusts.

 What is Probate?